 Playa Chiva (aka Blue Beach) is in the National Wildlife Refuge (Camp Garcia area).
 This is a long beach, with clear blue water and white sand.
 Parts of it are spectacular depending on the season (the sand comes and goes).
 There are pretty cays for photos.
 Many areas have trees for shade.
 Playa Chiva gets bonus points for some snorkeling to far east side.
 But there is limited parking and it can get busy.Best spots are areas 7 to 15 (the beach entry points have numbered signs – this will make sense when you see it).
 There are no facilities.

 Getting to these Beaches

 First, you need to get yourself to Vieques.
-You can either take the ferry from Fajardo or take a short flight.
+You can either take the ferry from Ceiba or take a short flight.
 These flights are available from San Juan International Airport (SJU) and Isla Grande Airport (SIG) in the San Juan area, or Ceiba International Airport on the east coast.